spidercatnat/workflows/README.md

 I did a Vue project for a freelance client once.
 This is the corpse of said project.
 I have some house cleaning to do here.
 Personally, I prefer React.

-### react-audio-worklet-example

-Companion to the Medium article [Implementing AudioWorklets with React](https://medium.com/hackernoon/implementing-audioworklets-with-react-8a80a470474).

-### responsive-react-canvas
-I might be a little bit biased, but this is by far my favorite workflow for Canvas API projects.
-Minimize boilerplate and get mobile responsiveness out-of-the-box!

 ### socket-wrench
 My most up-to-date workflow for full-stack JavaScript applications.
 See [Not Another React State Management Article!](https://medium.com/@spidercatnat/not-another-react-state-management-article-9dfbfab0a077)